Vibration Anomaly Detection

 For example, in this fan state dataset, we captured several contextual properties such as data collector, location, surface type, etc. Using these we would be able to build a model for fans that are on different types of surfaces as well as allowing us to understand if certain surfaces perform poorly.

-You can capture the contextual information in the Data Capture Lab using the metadata properties.
+You can capture the contextual information in the Data Studio using the metadata properties.
 Metadata are applied to the entire captured file, so when you are creating your data collection strategy think carefully about what information you may need.
 Metadata can be created as a selectable dropdown or manual entry allowing flexibility for your data collectors.
 You can also edit your metadata if there is a test case you did not initially account for.

 Capturing Data

 It’s time to start collecting data.
-To collect data, we will go to the Capture mode in the Data Capture Lab.
+To collect data, we will go to the Capture mode in the Data Studio.
 The first thing we need to do is to set up the sensor that we would like to use.
 For this tutorial, we are using the ST SensorTile.
 There are several other sensors with built-in support.
 You can see more information about this board here.

 We will configure Accelerometer and Gyroscope sensors to capture vibration data at a sample rate of 400Hz.
 In this tutorial, the data is stored directly to an internal SD card then transferred directly to our computer.

 After specifying our sensor configuration, we will connect to the device and be ready to record live data.
 The captured data will be saved locally to your computer as well as be synced up to the SensiML cloud.
 This allows other members of your team who have permission to see and label your new captured file.
-Alternatively, if you already have a data collection method for your device, the Data Capture Lab can import CSV or WAV files directly so you can still use it for annotating the data.
+Alternatively, if you already have a data collection method for your device, the Data Studio can import CSV or WAV files directly so you can still use it for annotating the data.
 Also, you can record a video during data collection.
 Details can be found here.

 The video below walks through: